JClarke24/com3001/README.md

-This directory contains the source code for the final year project titled:
+This directory contains the source code and report for the final year project titled:
 "What are the effects of using genetic algorithms to optimize a neural network to play connect-four?"

 All of the code was written and tested using the PyCharm IDE and using Python version 3.9 as interpreter.